rmuit/copernica-api/README.md

 distributing the code together with Drupal, which is a potential issue for the profile import component.
 If that outlook changes, I might relicense a newer version under either GPLv3 or MIT license.)

-## Acknowledgments

-* Partly sponsored by [Yellowgrape](http://www.yellowgrape.nl/), E-commerce
-  specialists.
-(Original code was commissioned by them as a closed project;
-  polishing/documenting/republishing the code was done in my own unpaid time.)